The Philosophy behind Pathway Plans and Pathway Projects

 Potential Employer/School Conduct Questionnaire- You will answer the attached questionnaire in order to better prepare you to answer questions about your conduct history to future employers and graduate schools.

 Ted Talk Video– You will watch the assigned Ted Talk and write a short essay on what you learned from the video.
-You will answer three questions which will demonstrate your level of understanding of what you learned from the video and also how you can apply concepts from the video to your life.
+You will answer three questions that will demonstrate your level of understanding of what you learned from the video and also how you can apply concepts from the video to your life.